PLS0065 Biometrical methods for analyzing plant breeding trial data in the omics era, 3.0 Credits

-Train Post-graduate students on biometrical and quantitative genetics to be applied in designing and analysing data from field trials, particularly variety testing by learning basic statistical models and methods for dissecting genotype-by-environment interaction considering advances made in the omics era.
+-To provide some basic biometrical and quantitative genetic concepts to be applied in designing and analyzing data from field trials, particularly variety testing

 1. Revisiting field plot techniques for variety testing design and analysis: principles of good design, blocking, spatial analysis

 2. Brief overview of mixed models (BLUE, BLUP, REML, variance components)

 3. Linear and other models for analyzing genotype-by-environment (GxE) interactions

 4. Association genetics (GWAS) and genomic estimated breeding values (GEBV) for genetic enhancement